Editor’s Note: We share places, products and activities we recommend. If you make a purchase using a link on our site

 In Chinatown, you can sample some of the best dim sum and Asian cuisine in the United States.
 Fisherman’s Wharf is full of family-friendly activities and boardwalk street performers, and you will hear the seals on Pier 39 before you see them.
 There is no shortage of tourist traps that are, in all honesty, good fun.

 Southern California Home of Disneyland Hollywood and the Santa Monica Boardwalk

 Southern California and Northern California couldn’t be more different.
 No visit to Southern California is complete without a visit to the theme parks Disneyland, located in Anaheim, and Universal Studios Hollywood.
 And, in Hollywood, no visit is complete without checking out the iconic Hollywood Sign and the Hollywood Walk of Fame.

-Santa Monica Pier boasts premier shopping, an iconic Ferris wheel, amusement park and a boardwalk where you can stroll and people-watch.
+Santa Monica Pier boasts premier shopping, an iconic Ferris wheel, an amusement park, and a boardwalk where you can stroll and people-watch.
 You may even run into a celeb on this famous beach or check out the surf and go for a dip in the ocean.

 Also known as “the Riviera of the West,” Santa Barbara is located about 95 miles northwest of Los Angeles and is known for its Mission-Style architecture, high-end boutiques, moderate year-round temperatures and pristine beaches.
 Be sure to visit the Stearns Wharf and Santa Barbara’s famous Mission.

 In the other direction, about 120 miles southeast of Los Angeles, San Diego is a not-to-be-missed experience, whether you decide to stay in one of the many luxurious resorts or make a day trip out of it.
 San Diego’s Old Town is a historic district filled with a vibrant nightlife and shops and restaurants.